 We never stop seeking new pictures or info related

-Here are three unpublished scene stills we found lately.
+Here are three unpublished scene stills preserved in Belgium in January 2023.
 They do not have a reference number, so you can see them on the Part 2 page.

-Taken on June 17, 1959, this scene photograph closely resembles image #1755-42 although the field is much wider and allows us to see the lighting ramps of the sound stage.
-If additional proof of the authorship of The Time Machine promotional photos was still needed, it is provided by this outstanding image: the black info bar indeed bears the signature of Frank Shugrue, the photographer assigned by MGM during the shooting of the film.
+Taken on June 17, 1959, the viewpoint of this scene photograph is very close to the one of image #1755-42 although the field is much wider and allows us to see the lighting ramps of the sound stage.
+If additional proof of the authorship of The Time Machine promotional photos was still needed, it is provided by this outstanding image: the black info bar indeed bears the signature of Frank Shugrue, the photographer assigned by M.G.M. during the shooting of the film.

-Taken on the set of The Time Machine, this portrait of Yvette Mimieux has been found by Don Coleman in American Youth Magazine (March-April 1960), just like X?G image.
+Taken on the set of The Time Machine, this portrait of Yvette Mimieux has been found by Don Coleman in American Youth Magazine (March-April 1960), just like Behind the scenes still #7.
 It is part of the same series of portraits of the actress in a bathrobe that we show on the Off-Camera page.

 Here is a new scene still discovered